Gfuen/MicroBurst/Home.md

 Welcome to the MicroBurst wiki!
-This wiki is broken out into the individual module types ([Az](https://github.com/NetSPI/MicroBurst/wiki/Az-Functions), [AzureAD](https://github.com/NetSPI/MicroBurst/wiki/AzureAD-Functions), etc.) which can be found in the sidebar to the right.
+The wiki content is broken out into the individual module types ([Az](https://github.com/NetSPI/MicroBurst/wiki/Az-Functions), [AzureAD](https://github.com/NetSPI/MicroBurst/wiki/AzureAD-Functions), etc.) which can be found in the sidebar to the right.
 Most of the core functions will be in the [Az](https://github.com/NetSPI/MicroBurst/wiki/Az-Functions) section, as that's where most of the Azure functionality is in the PowerShell modules.

 # General Usage
+### Installing the Supporting Modules
+In a local administrator privileged PowerShell session:

+	Install-Module Az

+	Install-Module AzureAd

+	Install-Module MSOL

+### Authenticating to the Supporting Modules
+In a PowerShell session:

+	Connect-AzAccount

+	Connect-AzureAD

+	Connect-MsolService

-### Importing the Module
+### Importing the MicroBurst Module
+In a PowerShell session:

 	Import-Module .\MicroBurst.psm1
 This will import all applicable functions based off of the currently installed modules in your environment.